Getting Your Teeth Back to Excellent Health

 Is your mouth in bad shape?
 Do you have broken or missing teeth?
 Have time and damaging habits taken their toll on your smile?
 People we have cared for told us in our initial conversation that what they wanted was to be able to enjoy their favorite foods again, they wanted to look better, and they wanted to feel better.

 They were looking for an overall better quality of life.

 Some came to us for the great dentistry we can provide, others because they didn’t feel well and thought that our approach to anti-aging, holistic dental care would be of help.
 It has for many.

 If you’ve been putting off going to the dentist for years, and are finally ready to do something about it, please talk to us.
-We are here to get you healthy – no scolding, no lectures, just a healthy mouth in a few relaxing hours with Dr. Gregory Prieston and his team.
+We are here to get you healthy – no scolding, no lectures, just a healthy mouth in a few relaxing hours with Dr. Neetu Chopra and his team.

 There are different ways teeth may be replaced or repaired.
 And different materials.
 Be assured we will always determine the best fit for you.
 Below is a description of the types of restorations used in dentistry.

 When tooth decay damages a tooth, it breaks down the hard tissue of the tooth leaving soft, discolored decay.
 When this is cleaned out we are left with a sterile cavity that has to be repaired.
 When of a small to moderate size, this cavity can be filled directly with tooth colored composite materials that can be packed and hardened in the tooth.
 If the cavity is large stronger and more durable materials need to be used as described below: